ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Replay Attacks {#replay}

 Encapsulated requests can be copied and replayed by the oblivious proxy resource.
-The design of oblivious HTTP does not assume that the oblivious proxy resource will not replay requests.
-In addition, if a client sends an encapsulated request in TLS early data (see {{Section 8 of TLS}} and
+The threat model for oblivious HTTP allows the possibility that an oblivious proxy resource might replay requests.
+Furthermore, if a client sends an encapsulated request in TLS early data (see {{Section 8 of TLS}} and
 {{!RFC8470}}), a network-based adversary might be able to cause the request to be replayed.
 In both cases, the effect of a replay attack and the mitigations that might be employed are similar to TLS early data.